jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 In this exercise, you will create a new project and use HoloToolkit to streamline the project setup.

 1. Download or clone the HoloToolkit repository from GitHub to your local Windows PC.
 The repository can be found at https://github.com/Microsoft/HoloToolkit-Unity.
-This package is updated frequently, and you will likely want to use the latest and greatest.
+This package is updated frequently, and you want to use the latest and greatest.

 1. Open the downloaded HoloToolkit project folder in Unity.

-1. In the "Project" pane, select the "Assets" folder in the root.
+1. In the Project pane, select the "Assets" folder at the root of the project.
 Right-click the folder and select **Export Package...**.
 Be sure to export the entire "Assets" folder, including dependencies.

     ![Exporting assets as a package](Images/export.jpg)